NGC 4296

 NGC 4296 is a barred lenticular galaxy located about 200 million light-years away in the constellation Virgo.
 It was discovered by astronomer William Herschel on April 13, 1784.
 It forms a pair with NGC 4297, and both galaxies are listed as CGCG 042-041, and KPG 331.

 It also interacts with NGC 4297.

+Although it does not appear in any galaxy group in the sources consulted, the designation VCC 475 indicates that NGC 4296 should be part of the Virgo Cluster.